Dallas: Major businesses

 Additional major companies headquartered in Dallas and its metro area include Comerica, which relocated its national headquarters to Downtown Dallas from Detroit in 2007, NTT DATA Services, Regency Energy Partners, Atmos Energy, Neiman Marcus, AECOM, Think Finance, 7-Eleven, Brinker International, Primoris Services, AMS Pictures, id Software, Mary Kay Cosmetics, Chuck E. Cheese's, Zale Corporation, and Fossil, Inc. Many of these companies—and others throughout the DFW metroplex—comprise the Dallas Regional Chamber.
 Susan G. Komen for the Cure, the world's largest breast cancer organization, was founded and is headquartered in Dallas.

 In addition to its large number of businesses, Dallas has more shopping centers per capita than any other city in the United States and is also home to the second shopping center ever built in the United States, Highland Park Village, which opened in 1931.
 Dallas is home of the two other major malls in North Texas, the Dallas Galleria and NorthPark Center, which is the second largest mall in Texas.
 Both malls feature high-end stores and are major tourist draws for the region.

-According to Forbes magazine's annual list of "The Richest People in America" published September 21, 2011, the city is home to 17 billionaires, up from 14 in 2009.
-In 2009 (with 14 billionaires) the city placed sixth worldwide among cities with the most billionaires.
+Travel

 Dallas is the third most popular destination for business travel in the United States, and the Kay Bailey Hutchison Convention Center is one of the largest and busiest convention centers in the country, at over 1000000 sqft, and the world's single-largest column-free exhibit hall.

-VisitDallas is the 501(c)(6) organization contracted to promote tourism and attract conventions but an audit released in January 2019 cast doubts on its effectiveness in achieving those goals.
+Tourism is an important sector of Dallas's economy and is its tenth largest employer, providing 56,000 jobs.
+Dallas receives on average 25 million visitors annually.